mynodebtc/mynode_docs/README.md

 ```
 ## How to contribute?

+For the first version of documentation (due on September 30th), read the [plan](https://github.com/mynodebtc/mynode_docs/issues?q=is%3Aissue+is%3Aopen+label%3APlan) and comment on a suitable section-related issue from this list: [Milestone 1](https://github.com/mynodebtc/mynode_docs/milestone/1).
+Follow the file structure (mentioned below) and follow the usual protocol to submit pull requests (also mentioned below under "Major Changes").
+You should create draft PRs as soon as possible to show your progress and avoid any overlaps with others.

+If you have never used Github, don't worry.
+Read this [awesome article](https://guides.github.com/activities/forking/) to get started and comment on a suitable issue to seek guidance.

 ### File structure

 - All the pages are written in markdown and located in [docs](https://github.com/mynodebtc/mynode_docs/tree/master/docs)